 Easter Island aka Rapa Nui

-The Travel Guide I Wish Someone Gave Me
+The Travel Guide We Wish Someone Gave Us

-I want you to experience Rapa Nui the right way—without the headaches I’ve seen others run into.
-So here’s my no-fluff guide on how to visit Easter Island, with some personal tips I wish I had when I planned my first trip.
+We want you to experience Rapa Nui the right way, without the headaches we’ve seen others run into.
+So here’s our no-fluff guide on how to visit Easter Island, with some personal tips we wish we had when we planned our first trip.

 The Flights Are Longer Than You Think